First on CNN: Biden admin working on plan to manage flow of Venezuelan migrants, sources say – KION546

 The proposal comes amid an influx of migrants from those nationalities at the US-Mexico border, straining federal resources and border cities.
 In August, 55,333 migrants encountered at the border were from Venezuela, Cuba or Nicaragua, a 175% increase from last August, according to the Department of Homeland Security.

 The plan is intended to serve as an expanded and more orderly process.
-If migrants meet the criteria, they’d then be paroled into the US with the ability to also work legally.
+If migrants meet the criteria and are approved, they’d then be paroled into the US at an airport with the ability to also work legally.

 Mexico is also expected to take a number of Venezuelans under a Trump-era pandemic emergency rule, known as Title 42, that allows authorities to turn away migrants at the US-Mexico border, according to two sources.